 Do you ever stop rafting because of river levels?

-Yes – we have on occasions cancelled rafting trips when the Usutu River has flooded over its banks.
+Yes – we have on a few occasions cancelled rafting trips when the Usutu River has flooded over its banks.
 This cancellation may happen at short notice as often the river level can only be gauged on arrival at the put-in point.
-Guides will take both river conditions and perceived client skills and ability into account when taking such a decision.
-In this instance full refunds will be offered.
+Guides will take both river conditions and perceived client skills/experience into account when taking such a decision.

 We have also cancelled trips when the river gets too low.
 On some years during winter months we are affected by low water on Sundays and Mondays.
-This is due to the shut-down of hydro-electric power facilities upstream of us, which impacts on water flow.
+This is due to the shut-down of hydro-electric power facilities upstream of us on the Usutu River, which impacts on water flow.
 Such impacts only effect us on 1 out of every 3 years on average.

 Should malaria precautions be taken?